rehcorb/data-analysis-electronic-music-on-discogs/README.md

 **Contributing**

 Feel free to fork the project and submit pull requests if you'd like to contribute new analyses or improvements.
-Any suggestions to improve the analysis are welcome! :-)
+Any suggestions to enhance the analysis are welcome! :-) The goal is to continue the project with data from subsequent years, which will require web scraping (a skill I am still learning).
+Your help in this area would be greatly appreciated!